CENTURI-Hackathon-2022/placozoa-tracking/README.md

 ## Installing the dependencies

-Once conda is installed (or your favorite environement manager), you can create and activate your environement:
+Once conda is installed (or your favorite environment manager), you can create and activate your environment:
 ```shell
 conda create -n placozoa
 conda activate placozoa